datvy/Accordion-Savior/README.txt

 Known Issues:

 - Multiple tiles can be hit by one keystroke.
-- Currently, there is no pause from game start to the time when the tiles start appearing on the game board.
 - By not pressing restart and instead simply pressing run, a game that a player has already lost can be continued.
+- After the tiles speed up significantly, tiles begin to spawn inside of each other.

 Documentation provided by Jason Saunders